Dubai Creek Tower: Dubai New Megatall Skyscraper!

 Floors and Habitable Space

-While the exact number of floors within the Dubai Creek Tower remains a mystery, experts estimate there will be a minimum of 20 floors.
+While the exact number of floors within the Creek Tower remains a mystery, experts estimate there will be a minimum of 20 floors.
 However, a limited number of inhabited floors might mean that it won’t officially earn the title of the Tallest Tower in the World, according to the criteria set by The Council on Tall Buildings and Urban Habitat (CTBUH).
 Nevertheless, this architectural masterpiece promises an experience like no other, even if you’re not among the clouds.

 Luxurious Interiors Await